 Your Ultimate Guide to Chronic Kidney Disease

-Do you feel more tired and have trouble sleeping often?
-If yes, then don’t overlook such signs as it can indicate chronic kidney disease.
-Yes, you heard that right.
 We, humans, tend to ignore the signs our body gives.
 We all know kidneys are a very important organ of the human body as it keeps us healthy by removing the waste produced by cells.
-Our complete body relies on the kidneys to get through a day.
+Our complete body relies on the kidneys to get through the day.

-If you have been ignoring signs like loss of appetite, sleep deprivation, etc. then reach out to your doctor as soon as possible.
-Additionally, we will take you through everything you should know about chronic kidney disease.
-So, make sure to give it a read till the end.
-Kindly note that this is for informational purposes and doesn’t construe the doctor’s consultation.
+Additionally, we will take you through everything you should know about CKD.
+So, make sure to give it a good read till the end.
+Kindly note that this is for informational purposes and doesn’t construe with the doctor’s consultation.

 What is chronic kidney disease?